xJon/Jons-Exclusives/README.md

 # Jons-Exclusives
-A custom mod for Minecraft used for Technic modpacks.
+A modpack utility mod made for Minecraft.

 More information soon.